abinit/abinit/doc/tutorial/compilation.md

 make check && make install
 ```

-Once the installation is completed, we should obtain this message.
+Once the installation is completed, you should obtain this message.

 ```sh
 ----------------------------------------------------------------------